gabrielcuvillier/arxwasm/README.md

 Portable Native Client modules are executed in Chrome by embedding them in a HTML page delivered by a HTTP server.

-For convenience, I have created a sample static website that does exactly this.
+For convenience, a sample static website that does exactly this have been created.
 It is located in the ___data/nacl___ subfolder of the project, and contains the following data:

 * a _www-root_ subfolder, with the website content.